zaibulnisa507/Class_work_Web_Development/PULL REQUEST FOLDER_________________________________________/README.md

 7. Once approved:
    1. Click on the **Code** button (green color button).
    2. Copy the repo link provided there.
-   3. Go to your dashboard and create a new folder there.
+   3. Go to your desktop and create a new folder there.
    4. Open **VS Code** terminal and write:
       ```bash
       git clone [paste the link you copied earlier]